-These Raw Matcha Brownies tastes as good as they look.
-They are packed with lots of healthy goodness and are super easy to make.
+These Matcha Brownies taste as good as they look.
+These no-bake matcha bars are packed with lots of healthy goodness and are super easy to make.

-My oh my these matcha brownies taste delicious!
+My oh my these matcha bars taste delicious!

 WHAT IS MATCHA GREEN TEA

 Matcha green tea is typically grown and processed in Japan.
 It contains approximately 25 mg of caffeine per gram, which is around ⅓ of a standard cup of brewed coffee.